 Read on and get going on the creation of your very own board and batten accent wall!

 Step 1: Clean your walls to prep for installation

 Clean your walls thoroughly.

 Step 2: Remove any outlet covers

 Step 3: Prime your space or the board and batten accent wall

 Prime and paint the walls.

-The batten in this example will stretch from baseboard to batten moulding installed just below the ceiling, so paint was only required up to an inch or two below the ceiling.
-Optional: Sand, prime and paint your boards and battens now.
-(Weather and circumstances didn’t permit my doing that at this point, although it is the highly recommended order of operation.
-Saves you time and effort in the long run.)
+Note: The batten in this example will stretch from baseboard to batten molding installed just below the ceiling, so the paint was only required up to an inch or two below the ceiling.

 Chop your board.